garethw11/navidrome/README.md

 # A fork of Navidrome Music Server
 ## An experiment with a different way to create your own smart playlists

-### I endorse Navidrome
+### I endorse Navidrome!

 - _Navidrome is an excellent open source web-based music collection server_
 - _If you have a large music collection and want to host your own Subsonic compatible server, I recommend Navidrome!_
 - _I have tried several self-hosted music servers and Navidrome is IMHO the best Subsonic compatible server._
 - _It is also super easy to set up - I run mine in a Docker container on my NAS_

-- _You dont't have to stick with the Navidrome Web interface either:_
+_You don't have to stick with the Navidrome Web interface either:_
-    - [Airsonic (refix) UI] (https://github.com/tamland/airsonic-refix) is a great open-source browser UI that works seamlessly with Navidrome
+[Airsonic (refix) UI] (https://github.com/tamland/airsonic-refix) is a great open-source browser UI that works seamlessly with Navidrome
-    - [Amperfy] (https://github.com/BLeeEZ/amperfy) is a great open-source iOS client for iPhone and/or iPad, and again it works seamlessly with Navidrome
+[Amperfy] (https://github.com/BLeeEZ/amperfy) is a great open-source iOS client for iPhone and/or iPad, and again it works seamlessly with Navidrome

 ### A Brief History Of Playlists